betterxio/material_io_ext/README.md

 # material_io_ext
-It is collection of extenstions methods to create widgets as per material.io guidelines.
+It is a collection of extensions for creating widgets following material.io guidelines.
 # Installing

 ### 1. Depend on it